-At December 31, 2021, the Group's sale and leaseback borrowings were at fixed rates of interest and consisted Euro and USD denominated borrowings, refer to Note 28.
-The banks providing the financing have a charge over the equipment for which the borrowing pertains.
+At December 31, 2022, the Group's sale and leaseback borrowings were at fixed rates of interest and consisted of USD denominated borrowings, refer to Note 23.
+The bank providing the financing has a charge over the equipment for which the borrowing pertains.